Godvampire07/Aspect-Based-Sentiment-Analysis/README.md

+#For deep understanding, please find the attached report of this project in the respective github directory

 # Multilingual Aspect-Based Sentiment Analysis (ABSA) with Audio-Text Integration

 This repository contains the implementation of a robust ABSA framework designed for low-resource Indian languages, specifically Hindi, Marathi, and Telugu.
 The system integrates both textual and speech inputs, leveraging state-of-the-art models for transcription, language detection, and translation-based data augmentation.